victorbrun/plotis/README.md

 # Usage
 ## Simple example
 `plotis` relies on the context manager `PlotIs`.
-By putting the plotting logic inside the PlotIs context and supplying the data used for plotting as showcased below, a folder will be created in the working directory which houses the data and code needed to reproduce the plot.
+By placing the plotting logic inside the `PlotIs` context and providing the data used for plotting, as shown below, a folder will be created in the working directory.
+This folder contains the data (`{figfoldername}/data.csv`) and code (`{figfoldername}/run.py`) needed to reproduce the plot independently.
 ```python
 # Import base dependencies
 import pandas as pd